Custom Accounting Software Development: Why Building Your Own Platform Is Harder Than It Looks

 From a licensing perspective, GPLv2 does not prohibit SaaS hosting.
 But embedding or extending GnuCash into a modern, client-facing platform is impractical.

-GnuCash works well for individuals and very small businesses, not for a firm-wide platform serving hundreds or thousands of clients.
+GnuCash works well for individuals and very small businesses, but not for a firm-wide platform serving hundreds or thousands of clients.

 Odoo Community Edition: The Most SaaS-Friendly Option